schandolia/belkirk/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
-sub_heading: this is a temple website
+sub_heading: This is a temple website
-textline: |
+textline: |-
-  Belkirk College of Engineering
+  Vihara Karangdjati

-  Ora et Labora
+  Description Here
 hero_button:
   text: Learn more
   href: "/about"